toofanCodes/toofanCodes/README.md

 I’ve worked across **Go-to-Market strategy**, **financial and operational analytics**, and **supply chain optimization**, which gives me a big-picture perspective on how to use data to drive success throughout an organization.

 ## Most recent work:
-Python deployed using Streamlit: https://weather-mood-movie.streamlit.app/ R rendered using Quarto: https://toofancodes.github.io/makingViz-in-R/
+Developed using Python, deployed using Streamlit: https://weather-mood-movie.streamlit.app/
+Coded in R, rendered using Quarto: https://toofancodes.github.io/makingViz-in-R/

 ---